If you own one of the best GoPro cameras, you're also going to need the best GoPro accessories to go with it.

 GoPro sells a dual battery charger that also acts as a case to keep the battery contacts clean when not in use.
 It comes with one extra battery but has slots to charge two batteries simultaneously — and you can recharge your first battery while using the second.
 The best part is you can connect the charger to a power bank you have on hand and connect it via USB in your pocket or backpack.

-The newest GoPro Hero9 Black has a battery that's both a different size and capacity to earlier models.
-As a result, the batteries for the Hero9 Black are incompatible with earlier GoPros, and vice versa.
-The GoPro9 extra battery and charger is $49.99 on Amazon.
+The GoPro Hero10 Black and GoPro Hero9 Black have a battery that's both a different size and capacity to earlier models.
+As a result, the batteries for the Hero10 and Hero9 Black are incompatible with earlier GoPros, and vice versa.
+The GoPro9 extra battery and charger is $49.99 on Amazon (opens in new tab).

 Significantly less expensive than other similar products on the market, the Telesin Dome Port lens is the perfect accessory for those that like to spend time in the ocean or at the lake.
 With the clear acrylic dome, you can easily get those simultaneous half in, half out of water shots like your favorite Instagram photographers.